Top Secret Canada: Understanding the Canadian Intelligence and National Security Community

 7. Royal Canadian Mounted Police (RCMP): Kent Roach

-8. Canadian Border Security Agency (CBSA): Christian Leuprecht, Kelly Sundberg, Todd Hataley and Alexandra Green
+8. Canada Border Security Agency (CBSA): Christian Leuprecht, Kelly Sundberg, Todd Hataley and Alexandra Green

 9. Public Safety Canada (PSC): Alex Wilner